HHS/samhsa-pattern-library/docs/pages/globalcomponents/footer.md

 All links are pointed to anchor tags on the [Language Services](https://www.samhsa.gov/language-assistance-services) page.
 **Specifications**
 Title text is in bold.
-On Hover – underline appears.
+For the links: On Hover – underline appears.
 For "|" – please use CSS rather than creating a physical pike, because of 508 concerns.
 **Functionality** OnClick/OnTap of icon, system displays the target in parent window.